dubzzz/fast-check/example/README.md

 Various algorithms to have more random examples:

-- `knight` - Multi dimensional dichotomy gievn as a coding exercise
+- `knight` - Multi dimensional dichotomy given as a coding exercise
 - `mazeGenerator` - Maze generator
 - `roman` - Convert from and to roman notation for numbers